History of rail transport in Great Britain to 1830: Early rails

 A wagonway was used by German miners at Caldbeck, Cumbria, England, perhaps from the 1560s.
 A wagonway was built at Prescot, near Liverpool, sometime around 1600, possibly as early as 1594.
 Owned by Philip Layton, the line carried coal from a pit near Prescot Hall to a terminus about half a mile away.

 Another wagonway was Sir Francis Willoughby's Wollaton Wagonway in Nottinghamshire built between 1603 and 1604 to carry coal.

 As early as 1671 railed roads were in use in Durham to ease the conveyance of coal; the first of these was the Tanfield Wagon Way.
 Many of these tramroads or wagon ways were built in the 17th and 18th centuries.
-They used simply straight and parallel rails of timber on which carts with simple flanged iron wheels were drawn by horses, enabling several wagons to be moved simultaneously.
+They used simple straight and parallel rails of timber on which carts with simple flanged iron wheels were drawn by horses, enabling several wagons to be moved simultaneously.